albobecc96/PANDARALLEL-DASK-SWIFTER/README.md

-Useful reminders of Pandarallel, Dask and Swifter tools
+Useful reminders of Pandas, Pandarallel, Dask and Swifter tools